Data-driven dispersive analysis of the $\pi \pi$ and $\pi K$ scattering: Numerical results

 In this paper, we study the resonant $\pi\pi$ and $\pi K$ scattering in the S-wave.
 These are the channels where $\sigma/f_0(500)$, $f_0(980)$, and $\kappa/K_0^*(700)$ resonances reside.
 Both $\pi\pi$ and $\pi K$ channels have been measured experimentally \cite{Protopopescu:1973sh, Grayer:1974cr, *Kaminski:1996da,Batley:2007zz, *Batley:2010zza, Estabrooks:1977xe,Aston:1987ir}.
 However, throughout the whole energy range there are large differences between different data-sets and a careful choice of the data is required to achieve a controllable data-driven description of the phase shifts and inelasticity.
 For the $\pi\pi$ scattering, the situation is a bit better than for $\pi K$ scattering, since there is very precise low-energy data coming from $K_{l4}$ decays \cite{Batley:2007zz, *Batley:2010zza} and, in general, SU(2) $\chi$PT is a much more accurate theory than the SU(3) version of it.
 In order to be consistent with $\chi$PT in the threshold region, we employ the effective range expansion

 where $a$ is the scattering length and $b$ is the slope parameter.
 For the $\pi\pi$ and $\pi K$ scattering both $a$ and $b$ have been calculated at NNLO in $\chi$PT \cite{Colangelo:2001df,Bijnens:2004bu}.
 As expected, for the $\pi K$ scattering, the chiral convergence is a bit worse than for the $\pi\pi$ scattering \cite{Bijnens:2004bu}, however the results for the scattering length and slope parameter do not show large discrepancies with the Roy-Steiner results \cite{Buettiker:2003pp,*DescotesGenon:2006uk, Pelaez:2020uiw,*Pelaez:2020gnd}.
+As for the Adler zero, we have checked that its position does not acquire large higher order corrections, and for simplicity one can take the LO result.
+In all numerical fits, however, we take the NLO result \cite{Gasser:1983yg,*Bernard:1990kx,*GomezNicola:2001as} as a central value, with the uncertainties from the omitted higher orders as $|\text{NLO}-\text{LO}|$, which should provide a conservative estimate.
+The NLO values for the low-energy constants are taken from \cite{Bijnens:2014lea}.
 For the case of non-physical pion masses with $m_\pi=236$ MeV and $m_\pi=239$ MeV, we only use Adler zero positions as a constraint, while for $m_\pi=391$ MeV, where $\sigma/f_0(500)$ shows up as a bound state, no constraints are imposed.

 The free parameters in our approach are the conformal coefficients in (\ref{ConfExpansion}), which determine the form of the left-hand cut contribution $U_{ab}(s)$ in Eq. (\ref{DR_1}).
 Apart from the standard $\chi^2$ criteria, the number of parameters is chosen in a way to ensure that the series (\ref{ConfExpansion}) converges.
 The uncertainties are propagated using a bootstrap approach.
 In several cases, however, we will be fitting Roy (Roy-Steiner) solutions, which are smooth functions and their errors are fully correlated from one point to another.
 In these cases, $\chi^2/d.o.f$ loses its statistical meaning and can be $<1$.
 In our fits, this scenario will simply indicate that we obtained the $N/D$ solution which is consistent with the Roy (Roy Steiner) solutions, and we just make sure that the obtained uncertainty is consistent with that from Roy analyses.